theznerd/MHS04/content/_index.md

 in Google Sheets (review available upon request for transparancy).
 Use the below link or send your payment directly to @Nathan-Ziehnert.

+**NOTE: Venmo may ask to validate the last four digits of Nathan's phone number - use 7102.**

 Tickets are $100 per person - if you plan to purchase two tickets, please adjust the payment accordingly.
 Additionally, if you'd like to sponsor a ticket (or a partial ticket) please make note of that